Random Notes About Night Photography

 Standing in a dark landscape waiting for an exposure to finish gives us a lot of time to really look at our surroundings.
 We can almost feel the stars moving round us, and every sound and movement is magnified.
 The landscape is tangibly real and our desire to sum up our experience in the next photograph heightens our vision.
 I usually take my night photographs with mixed feelings of excitement and mystery, an awareness of beauty and exclusivity, and fear.

 (4) Night Photography - perspective in a difficult age

-I love night photography because it is strange and unearthly, a powerful counterbalance to the inevitable blunting of the senses that many of us fight against 99% of our lives.
-I can't say I find it an easy discipline, but it is certainly an expressive one, and however variable my own artistic energies might be, the night always returns, offering its own profound aesthetic.
+Night photography brings a sense of peace and integration with the landscape/night sky, a powerful counterbalance to the inevitable blunting of the senses that most of us fight against 99% of our lives.
+I believe that the meditative quality of good night photography truly reflects the photographer's state of mind.
+The night has scale and grandeur, I find it the perfect antidote to my culture's joyless consumerism and misplaced interest in "celebrities".
+I can't say I find night photography an easy discipline, but it is certainly an expressive one, and however variable my own artistic energies might be, the night always returns, offering its own profound aesthetic.